 Referencing is crucial to essay writing; however, it is often overlooked by students.
 If you do not reference properly at university you can get into serious trouble for what is called ‘unintentional plagiarism’.
-One type of unintentional plagiarism is when students have found information during their research and included it in their essay (even if they have completely re-worded it) but then did not provide a reference.
+One type of unintentional plagiarism is when students find information during their research and include it in their essay (even if they have completely reworded it) but then do not provide a reference.
 If you do this, you are actually claiming someone else’s work as your own, which is plagiarism.
-Unintentional plagiarism is very different to deliberate plagiarism, which is when students are cheating on purpose.
-However, it can get you in just as much trouble.
+Unintentional plagiarism is very different from deliberate plagiarism, which is when students are cheating on purpose.
+However, it can get you into just as much trouble.
 This is why you must learn how to reference correctly!

 You must find out from your school or university which referencing system you need to use for each subject you study.
 Then, spend some time learning how to reference using that system correctly.

 Once you know how to do it, and if you have organised and recorded your research properly, referencing your research as you are writing your essay should be simple.
 You should have all the information you need right in front of you.
-That is why it is so important for you to keep track of which books you use and on which page numbers you find information while you are doing your research.
+That is why it is so important for you to keep track of which books you use and the numbers of the pages on which you find information while you are doing your research.

 The second time you read your essay, look for problems with your content.
-This is the point at which you check to see if the information you have used to write your essay is correct, if you have answered the question properly, and if you have argued your case successfully.
+This is the point at which you check to see whether the information you have used to write your essay is correct, whether you have answered the question properly and whether you have argued your case successfully.

 Once you have corrected your essay as well as you can yourself, it is recommended that you hire a professional, academic editor.